Jurassic Park: The Game

 Jurassic Park: The Game is an episodic graphic adventure video game based on the 1993 film Jurassic Park and released for the PlayStation 3, Macintosh, Microsoft Windows, and Xbox 360.
 The game was developed and published by Telltale Games as part of a licensing deal with Universal Partnerships & Licensing.

 The game is set on the fictional island of Isla Nublar, the location of a dinosaur theme park known as Jurassic Park.
-In the game, set during and after the events of the 1993 film, it serves as a miniseries consisting of four episodes, but the plot also focuses on the retrieval of a canister full of dinosaur embryos which had been lost during the film after Dennis Nedry's failed attempt to deliver them to the docks.
-The game was announced in June 2010, and was initially scheduled for release in April 2011, but was delayed until November.
-It received mixed reviews from critics on release.
+The game is divided into four episodes, set during and after the events of the film.
+The plot focuses on the retrieval of a canister of dinosaur embryos, which were stolen by Dennis Nedry during the film and subsequently lost in the jungle.
+The game was announced in June 2010, and was released in November 2011, receiving mixed reviews from critics.

 Gameplay

-Jurassic Park: The Game is a point-and-click adventure game in which the player uses a combination of buttons to progress.
+Jurassic Park: The Game is a point-and-click adventure game that utilizes quick time events (QTEs), in which the player presses a combination of buttons to progress.
 The player controls various characters throughout the game, which is played across four portions known as "episodes".
-The game has decision-based objectives as well as quick-time events that affect gameplay as well as how the game's events play out.
+The game has decision-based objectives and QTEs that affect gameplay.